hyperhq/docs.hyper.sh-hyper/Feature/snapshot.md

 # Snapshot

-Hyper\_ allows you to take point-in-time snapshots of your volumes.
+Hyper.sh allows you to take point-in-time snapshots of your volumes.
 Snapshots are incremental, which means that only the blocks that have changed after your most recent snapshot are saved.
 When a snapshot is deleted, only the data exclusive to that snapshot is removed.

     $ hyper snapshot create --volume myvol --name new_snapshot new_snapshot is created